Finastra

-Finastra is a financial software company headquartered in London, England.
-The company sells to the retail banking, transaction banking, lending, and treasury capital markets.
-Finastra was formed in 2017 by the combination of London-based Misys, a provider of financial operations software, and global payments and lending technology provider D+H. At the time of its formation, Finastra was considered the third-largest financial services technology company in the world.
+Finastra is a British financial software company headquartered in London.
+The company sells software for retail banking, transaction banking, lending, and treasury capital markets.

-Misys history
+Finastra was formed in 2017 by the combination of London-based Misys, a provider of financial operations software, and Canadian based payments and lending technology provider D+H. At the time of its formation, Finastra was considered the third-largest financial services technology company in the world.

-1970 to 2000
+History

-The company was founded by Roger Morgan and Kevin Lomax as Misys to develop insurance software.
+Misys

+The company was founded in 1970 by Roger Morgan and Kevin Lomax as Misys to develop insurance software.
 In 1997, it bought Medic Computer Systems, a healthcare software business.